Clinic Director | Physiotherapist | Yoga teacher

 Helen founded Fix in late 2012 after returning from working with at international level with a team of specialised healthcare professionals including trainers, nutritionists, osteopaths, psychologists, physios, coaches, surgeons and more.
 It was this incredible teamwork and inter-referring communication leading towards a common goal that inspired Helen to set up Fix, in order to provide a network of dedicated inter-referring specialists that work together to provide EXACTLY what an athlete needs to maintain optimum health and performance.

-When she’s not Fixing people herself, or directing the operations at Fix HQ, Helen can be found biking on the roads and in the mud, running, swimming, being upside-down and loving London town.
+When she’s not Fixing people herself, or directing the operations at Fix HQ, Helen can be found biking on the roads and in the mud, running, swimming, being upside-down and spending time with her family.